Initialization data disk (Linux)

 explain

-After the lazy init function is turned off, the formatting time will be greatly extended.
-Formatting 32 TiB data disks may take 10 to 30 minutes.
-Please choose whether to use the lazy init function according to your own needs.
+close lazy init After the function, the formatting time will be greatly extended 32 TiB The data disk of may need ten Minutes to thirty minute.
+Please choose whether to use according to your own needs lazy init Function.

 Related Documents